-Regular rinsing with specific types of mouthwash can actually bring relief to many who suffer from tooth sensitivity.
+Regular rinsing with specific types of mouthwash can bring relief to many who suffer from tooth sensitivity.
 A mouthwash for sensitive teeth contains ingredients that help numb nerve endings and strengthen tooth enamel, and it can be used along with similar toothpastes or on its own.
 Studies indicate that mouthwashes may be as good as toothpaste at reducing sensitivity.

-Depending on the cause, according to the American Dental Association (ADA), using desensitizing dental products as home treatments can suppress the sensitivity.
-Mouthwashes desensitize teeth in two major ways: by applying solutions that anesthetize the delicate tubules in the underlying dentin area of the teeth, and by coating your tooth enamel with materials that reinforce it and make it stronger.
+Depending on the cause, using desensitising dental products as home treatments can suppress the sensitivity.
+Mouthwashes desensitise teeth in two major ways: by applying solutions that anesthetise the delicate tubules in the underlying dentin area of the teeth, and by coating your tooth enamel with materials that reinforce it and make it stronger.
 These strengthening compounds also fill in these microscopic tubules that lead into the inner tooth pulp through the dentin that lies below tooth enamel.
 Results don't occur overnight, however.
-It takes regular use to build up the anesthetizing effect and strengthen the tooth enamel.
+It takes regular use to build up the anesthetising effect and strengthen the tooth enamel.

 Sensitive teeth may be a sign of serious dental problems, so always mention any sensitivity to your dentist.
 He can check the source of your discomfort and offer in-office treatments.
 In the meantime, you can trust a mouthwash for sensitive teeth to provide you relief from current pain.